bearded-giant/Do-It.nvim/README.md

 Do-It.nvim began as a way to track tasks and keep simple markdown notes per project.
 As a Principal Engineer with many disparate things to keep track of, I wanted a simple way to do that without leaving my editor.
 I've tried many task managers, but they all seemed too complex - I just needed to know what I needed to do, without bells and whistles.

-> This project is a fork of [Dooing](https://github.com/atiladefreitas/dooing) by [atiladefreitas](https://github.com/atiladefreitas), expanded with a modular framework and additional features like project notes.
+> This project is a fork of [Dooing](https://github.com/atiladefreitas/dooing) by [atiladefreitas](https://github.com/atiladefreitas), expanded with a modular framework and additional plugins such ash project notes, and calendar..

 ## Features